 This would include knowing a deadline, the amount of content needed, and just what the assignment entails.
 The simple answer is that most people ignore the brief, and dive into content creation without knowing exactly what their work is intended to do.

-If you know the assignment, the scope and the project ramifications, you can hand in something on time.
+If you know the assignment, the scope and the project ramifications, you can build the workout and hand in something on time.
 The best method for this is to set small goals that will lead to the greater goal.
 If you are writing website copy for a new site, you will break up the content into different units that each person will work on and hand in to form the greater individual unit.

 Another surefire way of preventing issues would be to make sure that the client is aware of an editing rule.
 Three edits, that’s it.